©Photo by iStock: shirosuna-m

 What are your options?

-Technically speaking, if you want to get married in Japan, you only need to meet the legal requirements and fill out the necessary paperwork.
-Unlike getting married at city halls overseas where you can have a formal officiant or even say your vows to one another, in Japan you hand your paperwork to a civil servant and ta-da, you’re now legally married.
+Technically speaking, if you want to marry in Japan, you only need to meet the legal requirements and complete the necessary paperwork.
+Unlike getting married at city halls overseas, where you can have a formal officiant or even say your vows to one another, in Japan, you hand your paperwork to a civil servant, and ta-da, you’re now legally married.

-Your only options for anything else have to do with the ceremonial aspect, which will be covered in a later article.
+Your only options for anything else involve the ceremonial aspect, which will be covered in a later article.

 What do you need to get married?